yousefghanem752-png/yousefghanem752-png/README.md

 I'm a Computer Science student and Junior Full-Stack .NET Developer interested in building web applications and improving my problem-solving skills.

-I mainly work with **C#, .NET, ASP.NET Core, SQL, JavaScript, and React**, while also having experience with Java, Python, and C.
+I mainly work with **C#, .NET, ASP.NET Core, SQL, JavaScript, HTML, and CSS**, while also having experience with Java, Python, and C.

 Most of my experience comes from university and personal projects where I practice programming, OOP, database design, and web development.